 Loving the place so much you can't leave now - Let's explore more!

 Did you know the Burdekin is home to one of the world’s best diving experiences?
 Yep, that’s right - divers from across the globe have the Burdekin on their bucket list as it’s home to the SS Yongala.
 The passenger ship SS Yongala sank in 1911 whilst en route from Melbourne to Cairns as she steamed into a cyclone.
 It was deemed one of Australia’s worst maritime disasters with 122 passengers (and a horse) lost at sea.
 Today, the SS Yongala is renowned for being home to mega marine life.
 You’re likely to encounter giant gropers, giant marble rays and giant trevally, and will be swimming amongst large schools of barracuda, eagle rays, turtles, sea snakes, bull sharks and so much more.

 Book your trip with Yongala Dive

 Not a diver?
-No problem, Alva Beach is the perfect private beach area to escape life and just enjoy the sand between your toes.
+No problem, Lynch's Beach (Alva) is the perfect private beach area to escape life and just enjoy the sand between your toes.
 Throw in a line to try your luck or just enjoy splashing in the water and building sand castles.
-If you love it so much and want to stay longer book a night at the Alva Beach Tourist Park.
+And keep the splash going at the newly opened Burdekin Aquatic Centre waterpark (open 9am - 6pm daily).